motif-project/motif-core-contracts/docs/src/src/core/AppRegistry.sol/contract.AppRegistry.md

 ### cancelSalt

-Cancels a salt for an app
+Cancels a salt to prevent its future use

 *This function performs the following:
 - Validates that the salt has not been spent